Bachelor of Arts in Anthropology

 Anthropology Electives (15 Units)

 Select upper-division ANTH courses, which may include courses from Area One and Two above that were not used to fulfill those requirements.
-No more than 6 units can be taken in internships (ANTH 695) and independent study (ANTH 699) combined.
+No more than 6 units can be taken in internships (ANTH 695), field schools, and independent study (ANTH 699) combined.

 Anthropology Subfields